paulveillard/cybersecurity-cnapp/README.md

 ## `Table of Contents`
  - [CNAPP & DeveSecops](#)
  - [An Array of CNAPP Benefits](#)
+ - [Explore the future of CNAPP and cloud security]

 # CNAPP & DevSecOps
 Lack of visibility is a major driver of CNAPP adoption and security responsibility has expanded beyond infosec teams to include additional personas.
 Gartner shares the following insight: